shaack/shaack-com/sites/default/pages/legal-notice.md

 # Legal Notice

-Responsible for the content of this website is
+Responsible for the content of this website

 Dipl.-Ing.
 Stefan Haack<br/>
 Wittinger Straße 140L<br/>